Stephen Eze

-Stephen Eze (born 8 March 1994) is a Nigerian professional footballer who plays as a defender for Indian Super League club Jamshedpur.
+Stephen Eze (born 8 March 1994) is a Nigerian professional footballer who plays as a defender for the Indian Super League club Odisha.

-He has also represented the Nigeria national team, winning 13 caps.
+He has 11 caps with the Nigeria national team.

 Club career

 In Nigeria

 Eze started his professional career at Lobi Stars.
 He played regularly during two seasons, before moving to Sunshine Stars in September 2014.

 After two seasons with Sunshine, Eze joined Ifeanyi Ubah where he won Nigeria Super Cup in early 2017.
 On 9 November 2017, Eze joined Kano Pillars.

 Lokomotiv Plovdiv

 Two months later, on 18 January 2018, Eze joined Bulgarian First League club Lokomotiv Plovdiv, signing a two-year contract.
 On 18 February, he made his league debut for Lokomotiv, coming on as a substitute for Asen Georgiev against Pirin Blagoevgrad.
 On 16 April 2019, Eze scored his first goal for Lokomotiv in a Bulgarian Cup match against Septemvri Sofia, which Lokomotiv won 4–0.